SofijaErkin/basic-tool-mac/linux/terminal_login_samba_between_vm_and_host.md

 I know myself, I have the potential to reach the top of mine profession.

+But no matter ow bleak things seem right now, there is hope.

 ### 2.1Refer

 1.[(HelpGuide)Job Loss and Unemployment Stress](https://www.helpguide.org/articles/stress/job-loss-and-unemployment-stress.htm).